Product updates · 4 min read

 The documentation here will give you more details.

-Live streaming through SRT is currently in beta.
+Live streaming through SRT is now available.
 Please reach out if you have any questions or encounter any issues as you implement it.

 If you haven’t live streamed with api.video yet and would like to start your journey with us, sign-up for a free sandbox account NOW!